The Policy Group consists of a team of competent, committed and experienced industry experts.

 Peter has been advising UK businesses and professionals on the prospects for and implications of EU policy developments for 25 years.
 He specialises in agriculture, rural development and renewable energy.

-Managing Director of Increment and proprietor of Inside Track (the leading specialist economics and policy magazine for the UK arable sector)
+Managing Director of Increment and formerly proprietor of, and major contributor to, Inside Track (the leading specialist economics and policy magazine for the UK arable sector).

 Simon is an economist with a degree from Oxford University and has specialised in agricultural policy and commodity analysis.
 Projects have been for government and commercial organisations in the UK and abroad.
 Clients include some of the largest farmers in the UK and multi nationals in the agricultural industry.
 His in depth knowledge of agricultural policy has led to implementation changes and help with conflict resolution.